This is where the fun begins.

 Before the arrival of Mourinho, Carvalho was very much on the fringes at Porto.

-But that soon changed, as the centre-back became an important part of the Special One’s UEFA Cup success during his first season at the club.
+But that soon changed as the centre-back became an important part of the Special One’s UEFA Cup success in 2003.

-That summer, Carvalho joined Chelsea as one of Mourinho’s first signings at the club, going onto win countless honours during his six seasons in the Premier League, including three league titles.
+That summer, Carvalho joined Chelsea as one of Mourinho’s first signings at the club, going onto win countless honours during his six years in the Premier League, including three league titles.

 Paulo Ferreira – Porto & Chelsea

 Another former Porto favourite who moved to West London during that dreamy summer of 2004.

 Ferreira’s spell at Stamford Bridge was a little less memorable than that of his compatriot Carvalho, although he was the Blue’s main right-back during Mourinho’s successful first two seasons at the club.